 Capilano Suspension Bridge

 Vancouver's first tourist attraction opened in 1889 and has been thrilling visitors with its swaying bridge over a plummeting canyon ever since.
 The footbridge spans a 70-meter deep river canyon leading to an activity park filled with forest trails and a treetop walk through old-growth giants.
 There's also a collection of totem poles and a transparent suspended platform known as the Cliffwalk.
-If you are staying in Vancouver, the Capilano Suspension Bridge, with a free shuttle to the site, is a convenient option.
-The shuttle runs from downtown Vancouver, and the ticket covers admission to the Capilano Suspension Bridge, including the TreeTops Adventure and the Cliffwalk.

 Address: 3735 Capilano Rd